 The Carthage band wrapped up their 140th anniversary celebration with a concert featuring Liquid Compass, a new work by influential composer Alex Shapiro.
 Listen to the piece here.

-The band has a long and distinguished history of service to Carthage and the artistic life of the communities of Kenosha, Wis., and Carthage, Ill.
-The band also has maintained a rich tradition of touring the Midwest, with international opportunities in Japan and South America.
-The band is also host to the annual Lakeside Band Festival.
+The band has a long and distinguished history of service to Carthage and the artistic life of the communities of Kenosha, Wis., and Carthage, Ill, and has maintained a rich tradition of touring the Midwest, along with international study-tours in Japan.
+Our Concert Band and Wind Orchestra also host the annual Lakeside Band Festival.

-Recent Wind Orchestra guest conductors include James Barnes, Andrew Boysen Jr., Johan DeMeij, Ralph Hultgen, Timothy Mahr, Jonathan Newman, Frank Ticheli, and Dana Wilson.
+Recent Wind Orchestra guest conductors include James Barnes, Andrew Boysen Jr., Johan DeMeij, Ralph Hultgen, Libby Larsen, Timothy Mahr, Jonathan Newman, James Stephenson, Frank Ticheli, and Dana Wilson.
 The Carthage band claims as one of its most outstanding alumni the composer David Uber, whose music is archived in the College’s Hedberg Library.